 - Wheels may be replaced.
-Magnesium, carbon fibre or composite wheels are not permitted. - All tyres must be moulded treaded type.
+The use of carbon fibre or composite wheels are not permitted. - Wheel rim diameter and width are free. - All tyres must be moulded treaded type.
 Slick or cut slick tyres are not permitted.

 5. Controls

 - Footrest and foot controls may be replaced or relocated but brackets must be mounted to the frame at the original mounting points. - Handlebars, hand controls and cables may be altered or replaced.
 Engine starter switch and kill switch must be located on the handlebars and must be operational at technical checks.